williamslab/ped-sim/README.md

 The `--seed <#>` option enables specification of the random seed to be used.
 Without this option, the simulator generates a random seed using the current time (including microseconds).

+### Using specified set of crossovers: `--fixed_co <filename>`

+The `--fixed_co <filename>` option simulates from crossovers provided in the indicated file, which may be from real crossover data.
+The format of the file is one row per crossover, with the following information on each line:

+    [proband id] [maternal or paternal] [chromosome] [crossover physical position]

+Ped-sim ignores any extra fields that follow these four.
+The first field can be any string (with no white space), and field two must be either `M` or `P`.
+For a given meiosis, the proband id and the maternal/paternal meiosis type must be the same for each crossover.
+The simulator randomly assigns crossovers from a given proband and maternal/paternal type to each meiosis, matching the sex of the parent undergoing meiosis to the maternal/paternal type.
+It uses all crossovers from a given meiosis except those outside the range of the input genetic map.

+**The crossovers must be sorted,** first by proband id, second by maternal/paternal type (so that all the crossovers from a given meiosis appear in succession), third by chromosome name, and last by physical position.
+As with other files, the chromosomes must be listed in the same order as the input VCF (or genetic map if not using a VCF), and the chromosome names must also be identical to those other files.

 ### Genotyping error rate: `--err_rate <#>`